-2.4.
 Contingent audiovisual stimulation

-We used the "instantaneous activity" value to control an audiovisual stimulus so that it changed position on the screen in real time depending on movements of one of the infant's arms (the connected arm), and was independent on the movements of the other arm (the unconnected arm).
-The contingent audiovisual stimulus (Fig 1) consisted of a highly salient red-and-yellow smiley on a black background accompanied by a 2-second 20 dB bell-sound obtained from an open-access sound bank.
-The smiley was continually visible on the screen, and its displacement was a function of the current "instantaneous activity" level as defined above.
+We used the 'instantaneous activity' value to control an audiovisual stimulus so that it changed position on the screen in real time depending on movements of one of the infant's arms (the connected arm) and was independent on the movements of the other arm (the unconnected arm).
+The contingent audiovisual stimulus (Figure 1) consisted of a highly salient red-and-yellow smiley on a black background accompanied by a 2 s 20 dB bell-sound obtained from an open-access sound bank.
+The smiley was continually visible on the screen, and its displacement was a function of the current 'instantaneous activity' level as defined above.
 In this way, our contingency was similar to what would happen if our smiley was a real object moved by the force exerted on it by the connected arm.
-More precisely, the smiley's motion was continuously subject to a "force" calculated from the activity of the connected arm and to a "friction" dependent on the displacement of the smiley itself.
-We used the equation: next displacement (in pixels) = force coeff instantaneous activity - friction coeff previous displacement.
-The coefficients of the force (0.004) and the friction (0.001) components were determined during pilot trials, and were kept the same for all infants.
-The direction of motion was not determined by the direction of arm motion, but changed randomly but in a way so as to keep the smiley continually on the screen.
-In addition to the visual contingency there was an auditory contingency.
-This consisted in a bell that sounded once every time the speed of the smiley on the screen passed a threshold value, and was only played again when the smiley had stopped moving and was then re-activated by the threshold being again passed.
-The threshold (2 pixels/20ms) was determined during pilot trials, and was kept the same for all infants.
+More precisely, the smiley's motion was continuously subject to a 'force' calculated from the activity of the connected arm and to a 'friction' dependent on the displacement of the smiley itself.
+We used the equation: next displacement (in pixels) = force coeff \times instantaneous activity - friction coeff × previous displacement.
+The coefficients of the force (.004) and the friction (.001) components were determined during pilot trials and were kept the same for all infants.
+The direction of motion was not determined by the direction of arm motion, but changed randomly in a way so as to keep the smiley continually on the screen.
+The auditory contingency that accompanied the visual contingency consisted in a bell that sounded once every time the speed of the smiley on the screen passed a threshold value and was only played again when the smiley had stopped moving and was then re-activated by the threshold being again passed.
+The threshold (2 pixels/20 ms) was determined during pilot trials and was kept the same for all infants.